 - We bought much-needed medical supplies and medicine for the hospital at Kilangala Mission, which is the only medical facility in the region.

 - The Children’s Home cares for orphans and abandoned children.
 Most of these are AIDS orphans who require medical attention.
 Albino twins, Stella & Gustave, have come to the orphanage because Albinos are treated cruelly in this area of Africa.
 These children receive daily care, including food, adult supervision and loving attention, and other basic necessities.
 A competent staff looks after them on a full-time basis.
 The children, supported by ICCM, are being taught the ways of Christ.
-Recently, the Children’s Home was damaged in an earthquake.
-ICCM is now actively involved in the rebuilding of a home for the children.

 - ICCM supports the Church and Spiritual Outreach Project by supplying Bibles and Christian literature.